haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/Staging.md

 ### Update

 The [scheduled updates](#scheduled-update) functionality is implemented in [staging](#staging) modules.
-The Magento_Staging module only distributes to other staging modules a Schedule Update form and a grid of future campaigns.
+The Magento_Staging模块 only distributes to other staging modules a Schedule Update form and a grid of future campaigns.

 #### Create an update